Mass Rapid Transit (Singapore): Security

 Closed-circuit television cameras monitor activities at City Hall station.
 A real-time video feed is broadcast and shown at the station concourse.

 Airport scanners and security seen at Tampines MRT station.

 Security concerns related to crime and terrorism were not high on the agenda of the system's planners at its inception.
 After the Madrid train bombings in 2004 and the foiled plot to bomb the Yishun MRT station in 2001, the operators deployed private, unarmed guards to patrol station platforms and conduct checks on the belongings of commuters, especially those carrying bulky items.

-Recorded announcements are frequently made to remind passengers to report suspicious activity and not to leave their belongings unattended, and since 2023; to remind people on voyeurism such as molestation and taking of upskirt photos.
+Recorded announcements are frequently made to remind passengers to report suspicious activity and not to leave their belongings unattended, and, since 2023, to warn people against voyeurism such as molestation and taking of upskirt photos.

 Digital closed-circuit cameras (CCTVs) have been upgraded with recording-capability at all stations and trains operated by SMRT Corporation.
 Trash bins and mail boxes have been removed from station platforms and concourse levels to station entrances, to eliminate the risk of bombs planted in them.
 While photography and filming is allowed at all of the public areas (except train depots where it is gazetted as restricted areas by law), station staff may conduct checks and interviews to ensure that they are not intended to be used for criminal activities such as taking of upskirt photos.
 Staff and police may reserve the right to stop these activities.

 In 2005, the Singapore Police Force announced plans to step up rail security by establishing a specialised security unit for public transport, then known as the Police MRT unit.
 The unit today expanded to become Public Transport Security Command (TRANSCOM) since 2009.
 These armed officers began overt patrols on the MRT and LRT systems on 15 August 2005, conducting random patrols in pairs in and around stations and within trains.
 They are trained and authorised to use their firearms at their discretion, including deadly force if deemed necessary.
 The unit over time went on to handle other crimes committed on the MRT network, such as theft and molestation.
 Recently, on its tenth anniversary in 2019, it has formally evolved to become a hybrid, community-based force, and has launched an initiative to get commuters to aid Transcom officers.
 Since then, 26,000 people have volunteered, far above the 3000 target.